LeetLLM

 1ollama pull qwen3.5:9b 2ollama run qwen3.5:9b

-One of the nicest things about the official Qwen3.5 Ollama page is that it documents direct launch commands for several coding tools:[1]
+The official Qwen3.5 Ollama page documents direct launch commands for several tools:[2]

 1ollama launch claude --model qwen3.5 2ollama launch codex --model qwen3.5 3ollama launch opencode --model qwen3.5 4ollama launch openclaw --model qwen3.5

-That does not mean Qwen3.5 instantly becomes the best model for every tool.
-It means the integration surface is clean enough that you can try it without building custom glue code first.
+That doesn't mean Qwen3.5 instantly becomes the right model for every tool.
+It means the integration surface is clean enough that you can try it before building custom glue code.

 1from openai import OpenAI 2 3client = OpenAI( 4 base_url="http://localhost:11434/v1/", 5 api_key="ollama", 6) 7 8response = client.chat.completions.create( 9 model="qwen3.5:9b", 10 messages=[ 11 {"role": "system", "content": "You are a precise coding assistant."}, 12 {"role": "user", "content": "Explain how to implement a retry loop with backoff."}, 13 ], 14) 15 16print(response.choices[0].message.content)